madanadi0305/JavaScript-Basics-and-Advanced-Arrays/wiki/task22.md

 Open file **task23.js**. inside it write a JavaScript program to rearrange array elements according to the absolute difference with x, i. e., the element having minimum difference comes first and so on and return the result.
 Note: If two or more elements are at equal distance arrange them in the same sequence as in the given array.

-Create a file named arr23 and write a JS program.
+Write a JS program.
 This program contains a function which takes two arguments: an array and a number x.
 This function returns the array according to the requirement.

 Sample Input: array=`[10, 5, 3, 9, 2]`, x=7.
 Expected Output : `[5, 9, 10, 3, 2]`.